Let's Talk About It (book)

 Let's Talk About It: The Teen's Guide to Sex, Relationships, and Being a Human is a 2021 non-fiction graphic novel written and illustrated by Erika Moen and Matthew Nolan.
 The book is an illustrated guide to sex education that is oriented towards teenagers.

-Let's Talk About It has received mostly positive reviews and has been praised for its inclusivity and comprehensiveness.
-It has been the subject of many attempts to ban the work from public libraries and schools.
+Let's Talk About It has been the subject of many attempts to ban the work from public libraries and schools.
 It was included in the American Library Association's 'Top 10 Most Challenged Books of 2023'.
+The book contains graphic depictions of nudity and sexual acts which have been categorized as pornographic and age-inappropriate for its intended audience.
+Let's Talk About It has received conflicting reviews, with some praising its inclusivity and comprehensiveness while others critiqued its explicit content.